baa151/Project_1/README.md

 ## Question Three: Do higher unemployment rates in 2021 in Florida compared to Alabama result in higher COVID-19 deaths?

-In this question I aim to understand the interplay between employment rates and COVID-19 mortality.
-The economic consequences of the pandemic, including job losses, have been substantial.
+In this question I aim to understand the interplay between unemployment rates and COVID-19 mortality.
+The motivation behind this question stems from previous research that has showed that unemployment rates can lead to higher mortality from other diseases such as cardiovascular diseases.
 To gain a deeper understanding of this aspect, I will investigate whether higher unemployment levels in Florida compared to Alabama in 2021 resulted in a greater number of COVID-19 deaths.
 This analysis helps us assess the social and health impacts of economic disparities during the pandemic.
 A U-test analysis is applied to compare COVID-19 deaths between the two states, shedding light on the potential correlation between unemployment and COVID-19 mortality.

 # Results